apache/druid/docs/development/extensions-contrib/druid-exact-count.md

 The BUILD aggregator is used when you want to compute cardinality directly from raw LONG values:

 - Used during ingestion or when querying raw data
-- Must be used on columns of type LONG, otherwise the output will be 1.
+- Must be used on columns of type LONG.

 Example: